Police: 10 people shot, 4 dead in a southeast Fresno ‘mass casualty’ shooting

-FRESNO, California (KSEE) – Ten people were shot at a gathering in southeast Fresno, and police are calling it a “mass casualty” shooting after four people died.
+FRESNO, California (KGPE) – Ten people were shot at a gathering in southeast Fresno, and police are calling it a “mass casualty” shooting after four people died.

 Reports of a shooting came in around 6 p.m. near Peach and Olive avenues.
 While authorities were en route, reports of shooting victims came in, according to Fresno Police Lt.
 Bill Dooley.